OpenBB-finance/OpenBB/website/content/bot/reference/discord/general/heatmap.md

 # heatmap

-Daily Heat Maps by Market.
-Sector is optional.
+?

+This command allows the user to retrieve Daily Heat Maps by Market.
+The user must specify the market they are interested in, in this case the S&P 500.
+The sector is optional and can be used to narrow down the search.
+The Daily Heat Maps will be provided to the user in response to the command.

 ### Usage